PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 npm-debug.log
 ```

+We also need to make a slight change to `package.json` in the `adderservice`.
+Update the test command in the `scripts` section to read as follows:

+'''
+scripts {
+  "test": "echo \"no test specified\" && exit 0"
+}
+'''

+By default `npm` will insert and `exit 1` which will cause our test build phase to fail later in the recipe.
+Note that we are not advocating that one should skip testing, robust unit testing is a key practice for any systems development, however the focus of this recipe is on constrcuting a build pipeline not on the content of any unit tests we might write.
 We can now commit our code, add the remote origin and push our first commit to Github.

 Before we wire up Jenkins, we are going to create our build script, we are also going to make our Kubernetes deployment a little more generic.
 Firstly `cd` into the `micro/deployment` directory and create a new file `deployment-template.yml`, add the following code to it: